jassemb/holbertonschool-zero_day/README.md

-**This file is mandatory in all Holberton School project plus up to date file**
+This file is mandatory in all Holberton School projects